opensafely-core/repo-template/README.md

 Put your project description here.

 New repo checklist:
-- [ ] Is this repo a package?
-If not, delete setup.py
 - [ ] Does the repo require a Dockerfile?
   If not, delete:
   - Dockerfile -